-★If any measurements exceed the service limit, replace the chain.
+★ If any measurements exceed the service limit, replace the chain.
 Also, replace the front and rear sprockets when the drive chain is replaced.

-If the drive chain wear exceeds the service limit, replace the chain or an unsafe riding condition may result.
 A chain that breaks or jumps off the sprockets could snag on the engine sprocket or lock the rear wheel, severely damaging the motorcycle and causing it to go out of control.
+Inspect the chain for damage and proper adjustment before each ride.
+If chain wear exceeds the service limit, replace it with the standard chain.